 Message Guy Tip #28: How to pick 18th birthday wishes

-If the birthday boy or girl can take a joke, poke fun at their drinking with your 18th birthday wishes.
-If they're serious, gently encourage them to grow up.
-Can't decide?
-Get started with the verses below!
+In other words, if the birthday boy or girl can take a joke, poke fun at their drinking with your 18th birthday wishes.
+If they're the serious type (look and sound like adults), gently inspire them to be their best in the coming years.

 Happy 18th birthday!
 Welcome to the world of adults.
 It's a crazy world, full of sinners and saints.
 You'll fit right in.